Symantec (SYMC) Q3 2017 Results - Earnings Call Transcript

 Nicholas R. Noviello - Symantec Corp.

 Yeah.
 So hey, Keith.
-So a couple of things as we look at the overall.
+So a couple of things, as we look at the overall.
 First let me talk about FY 2018.
 So, remember, when we talked last quarter, we talked about absorbing about $0.10 in FY 2018 around share count.
 In December, what we did was we said, okay, we're looking at LifeLock, we're looking at our acquisition models with LifeLock, and we're incorporating that in the $1.70 to $1.80.
+Okay.
 That incorporates the business, but also the debt around the business.
 Now we're talking about also we've got additional shares and FX volatility that we have to build in.
 So when we reiterate the range, they're building in all of those topics.

 So the one thing probably on the script that let me make sure is clear.
 So what we're saying about LifeLock for the script is, it's not built into our Q4 and FY 2017 guidance, because it's not closed yet.
 We gave you the view of – assuming the February 9 ratable revenue recognition, there's not a lot of – because there's a lot of monthly maintenance, et cetera, we'll be able to get through that valuation in terms of what the haircuts are, et cetera.
 So that was the – let's keep in mind, there could be $0.01 of dilution around LifeLock for the quarter FY 2017 and for the year FY 2017.
 But the $1.70 to $1.80 incorporated our acquisition model.